GonHunterX1/openscreen/README.md

 Core Features

-.Record a specific window, region, or your whole screen.
+Record a specific window, region, or your whole screen.
 Record microphone and system audio.
 Webcam overlay with picture-in-picture, drag-to-position, and shape options.
 Auto or manual zooms with adjustable depth, duration, easing, and pixel-precise position.